Firm Profile > Womble Bond Dickinson (UK) LLP > Aberdeen, Scotland

 Womble Bond Dickinson (UK) LLP > Firm Profile

-Womble Bond Dickinson’s Scottish presence is delivered from its Aberdeen and Edinburgh offices.
-The Aberdeen team has significant experience in oil and gas exploration and production as well as in supporting the oil and gas service sector.
+WBD’s Scottish presence is delivered from its Edinburgh and Aberdeen offices which focus on delivering legal services to clients in its key sectors, and in particular energy and power renewables, real estate and financial institutions.
+The Scottish team has significant experience in oil and gas exploration and production as well as in supporting the oil and gas service sector.
 Its experience in the oil and gas sector is complemented by its wider offering in areas such as corporate, projects and infrastructure, real estate, commercial, competition, employment, environment, health and safety, insolvency, intellectual property and tax.

-WBD advises in excess of 40 FTSE 350 companies, including many of the largest businesses in the country, government organisations and wealthy individuals.
+WBD advises over 40 FTSE 350 companies, including many of the largest businesses in the country, government organisations and wealthy individuals.
 The firm advises clients across eleven key sectors including: energy and natural resources; financial institutions; healthcare; insurance; manufacturing; real estate; retail and consumer; transport, logistics and infrastructure; pharmaceuticals and life sciences; technology; and private wealth.

 WBD also works closely with UK Local and Central Government authorities, as well as other organisations in the wider public and third sector.
 The firm advises the UK Government’s Crown Commercial Service, providing a full-service of legal expertise across a range of disciplines, including general commercial, litigation and employment advice.
 WBD was appointed as a Tier 1 firm advising Central Government Departments, Agencies and Arms’ Length Bodies.